 When first initiated, or when a subsequent step of voltage reduction is needed, the control will respond immediately to the voltage reduction command without regard to either the intertap time delay setting or the control time delay setting.
 After the desired voltage reduction, operation will revert back to normal operation with the time delay.
-Refer to Section 6, Connections, for contact connections.
+Refer to the Application Guide of the appropriate adapter panel for contact connections.

 Wired SCADA dry contacts or serial port connection can be used to provide stepped voltage reduction as described earlier.
-However, these should not be used together, since the resulting reduction would be the "or" combination of the inputs.
+However, these should not be used together, since the resulting reduction would be the combination of the inputs.